 2. Petest 30ft Reflective Heavy Duty Tie-Out Cable

-- Reflective vinyl coating: Enhances visibility in low light
+- Reflective vinyl coating: Increases visibility in low-light conditions

 - Highly visible at night